pooncs/learn_cv_with_cpp/Module_15/ex02_astar_search/readme.md

 ## Practical Motivation
 A* is the backbone of path planning in robotics and games.
 Whether it's a Roomba cleaning a floor or a character navigating a maze, A* ensures the robot gets from A to B efficiently without hitting walls.

+**Analogy:** Imagine you are exploring a city to find a landmark.
+*   **Dijkstra** is like sending out search parties in every direction equally, expanding a circle until one hits the target.
+*   **A*** is like telling the search parties: "Prioritize the streets that head towards the landmark's general direction (using a compass)."
+It doesn't blindly walk into walls, but it prefers moving in the right direction, saving time.

 ## Theory: The A* Algorithm
 A* minimizes the cost function: $f(n) = g(n) + h(n)$
 *   $g(n)$: Cost from start to node $n$ (actual distance traveled).